 Statistics about veganism

-Veganism is on the rise and shows no sign of slowing down!
-Over the last decade, the number of vegans has exploded, in the UK and around the world, with more people opting for a compassionate lifestyle and a huge rise in the number of vegan options available from supermarkets, restaurants, cafés and online shops.
+Survey results over recent years show the number of people ditching meat is on the rise.
+The increasing number of people opting for a compassionate lifestyle is reflected in the huge rise in the number of vegan options available from supermarkets, restaurants, cafés and online shops.

 But don’t just take our word for it!
 Check out the latest facts and figures below.
 We also have pages dedicated to statistics about factory farming and slaughter in our animals section.